netdata/netdata/collectors/python.d.plugin/dnsdist/README.md

-# dnsdist monitoring with Netdata
+# PowerDNS dnsdist monitoring with Netdata

-Monitors dnsdist performance and health metrics and draws the following charts:
+Collects load-balancer performance and health metrics, and draws the following charts:

 1.  **Response latency**